dhruv-m1/ninjachefs/README.md

 * View recipes shared by yourself.

-* Pagination whereever a list/grid of recipes is displayed.
+* Pagination wherever a list/grid of recipes is displayed.

 * Add recipes with AI Assist
   * AI Assist provides the following fuctionality: